 • Innovative problem solving for issues a municipality can’t solve on their own

-We can help optimize existing facilities, establish preventative maintenance plans, and provide the right staff to get the job done.
+We can help optimize existing water treatment facilities, establish preventative maintenance plans for aging water infrastructure, and provide the right staff to get the job done.
 Combined with our smart technology and automation designed to better conserve precious resources, we can take the steps needed to better run your utility now and into the future.

 Proudly Serving West Milford, New Jersey

-The expected purchase of the West Milford MUA will provide a boon to residents there.
+The expected acquisition of the West Milford MUA will provide a boon to residents there.
 “This sale is truly the only solution to the product delivery issues, customer service deficiencies, economic burdens & environmental plights of the MUA throughout its 53-year history.
-There are zero downsides to our community and its residents,” Mayor Bettina Bieri told residents before the successful November 2017 referendum.
+There are zero downsides to our community and its residents,” Mayor Bettina Bieri told residents before the successful November 2017 referendum and sale of the municipal water utility.

-Another key aspect of the integration has been the ongoing communication with the NJ Department of Environmental Protection to develop a work plan to bring the failing wastewater treatment systems of West Milford into compliance.
-Moreover, the sale allows the MUA to avoid bankruptcy, avoid $8 million of additional taxpayer debt and fines, offset $4 million of existing municipal debt using surplus sale proceeds, and ensure compliance with environmental regulations.
+Another key aspect of the integration has been the ongoing communication with the NJ Department of Environmental Protection to develop a work plan to bring the failing wastewater treatment systems and poor water infrastructure of West Milford into compliance.
+Moreover, the sale allows the MUA to avoid bankruptcy, avoid $8 million of additional taxpayer debt and fines, offset $4 million of existing municipal debt using surplus sale proceeds, and ensure aging water infrastructure is compliant with environmental regulations.

-After the 12 to 18 month cycle for regulatory approval, SUEZ stands ready to begin our work to ensure that the West Milford systems are brought into compliance and costs to all township residents are minimized, ensuring the highest standards for customers, the environment and all West Milford residents.
+After the 12 to 18 month cycle for regulatory approval, SUEZ stands ready to begin our work to ensure that the West Milford aging water and sewer infrastructure is brought into compliance and costs to all township residents are minimized, ensuring the highest standards for customers, the environment and all West Milford residents.